 Assembly: Easier Than IKEA Furniture

-Total assembly time: 45-90 minutes with basic tools.
+See on Amazon →Total assembly time: 45-90 minutes with basic tools.

 - Assemble the frame according to the included instructions.
-This is the straightforward part — bolt the crossbar to the legs, attach the motor cables, mount the control box.
+This is the straightforward part, bolt the crossbar to the legs, attach the motor cables, mount the control box.

 - Drill pilot holes in the underside of your desktop for the frame mounting screws.
 The frame comes with a template or pre-drilled mounting plates.
 Mark your holes, drill small pilot holes, then screw the frame to the desktop.

 - Route your cables before flipping the desk upright.
-Add adhesive cable clips or a cable tray to the underside now — it's much easier while the desk is upside down.
+Add adhesive cable clips or a cable tray to the underside now, it's much easier while the desk is upside down.

-- Flip it upright (get a helper — a frame plus desktop weighs 50-70 lbs), plug in the power, program your presets, and you're done.
+- Flip it upright (get a helper, a frame plus desktop weighs 50-70 lbs), plug in the power, program your presets, and you're done.

 Upgrades Worth Adding